mapeditor/tiled/docs/manual/automapping.rst

 +-----------------------------------------------------------+-----------------------------------------------------------+-----------------------------------------------------------+

-The shoreline may have some more corners nearby, which means there may be more different tiles than the straigt corner lines.
+The shoreline may have some more corners nearby, which means there may be more different tiles than the straight corner lines.
 In the figure we see all inputs which should be covered.

 Both the tiles in the top right corner and in the lower left corner are